CodeWithSwastik/python-secrets/README.md

 # Python Secrets
-Curated list of all the hidden jokes, easter eggs and secrets in Python
+Curated list of all the hidden jokes, easter eggs, secrets and the lesser known things in Python

 ## Table of Contents